 Students examine the role of DNA and genes in cell division and genetic inheritance and are introduced to the concepts of natural selection and evolution.
 They will evaluate evidence for scientific theories that explain the origin of the universe and the diversity of life on Earth.
 Students learn about electrical energy from fossil fuels and renewable energy sources through the national grid to our homes.
-They create and test circuits including mathematical relationships between Voltage, Current and Resistance.
 Students will compare the properties of a range of chemical elements and explore the concepts of conservation of matter and energy.
 They will gain an understanding of the importance of metals including how we obtain metals from their ores and will investigate how different factors influence the rate of reactions.

 - · Research assignments

 - Topic tests

 - · Oral presentations

 - · Class work and homework exercises

 - · Laboratory skills

-- Practical reports
+- · Practical reports

 - Examination